muxinc/elements/errors/invalid-stream-type.md

 If you are a viewer of this video there is not much you can do.
 The owner of the video will have to fix this issue.

-If you are the owner of this video, `stream-type`is no longer required, so you may consider removing it.
+If you are the owner of this video, `stream-type` is no longer required, so you may consider removing it.
-If you still have a use case where you would like to explicitly define the `stream-type`, make sure it or `default-stream-type` is one of the following: `on-demand`, `live`.
+If you still have a use case where you would like to explicitly define the `stream-type`, make sure the `stream-type` or `default-stream-type` attribute is one of the following: `on-demand`, `live`.

 ### Useful Links